Coding4NUS/tp/docs/UserGuide.md

 The `mm/MAX_MARKS` parameter refers to the maximum marks (grade) for an Assignment.

-Allowed value: Whole number from 1 to 2147483647 (this number is the technical limit)
+* Allowed value: A whole number from 1 to 2147483647 (this number is the technical limit)

 The `gr/GRADE` parameter refers to the grade (marks) for an Assignment given to a Student.

-Allowed value: 2-decimal-place number from 0 to MAX_MARKS
+* Allowed value: A 3-decimal-place number from 0 to MAX_MARKS

 ---